New sculpture, new perspective at Norfolk Botanical Garden

 “I can’t draw and I can’t make a picture of things,” said Bakker.
 “But I can look for things where atoms live.”

-Bakker created the 11-feet-tall, figure-eight-knotted steel piece using a lattice structure on a computer.
+Bakker created the 11-foot-tall, figure-eight-knotted steel piece using a lattice structure on a computer.

 It’s his mathematical way of looking at art.